ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 * `%` - Match the preceding atom _with quantifier_ separated by the following
   atom (e.g. `\w+ % ','` which matches comma-separated words)
 * `%%` - Same as `%`, but allows a trailing separator.

+And finally, there is a special syntax for matching balanced expressions:

+    '(' ~ ')' <expression>

+Which matches the sub-rule `<expression>` enclosed in parentheses.

+This is not substantially different from:

+    '(' <expression> ')'

+But it does allow the system to provide more useful diagnostics because it knows that the intent of the user was to match a balanced beginning and ending token.

 ## Conjunctions